Solriamfetol

 • This summary is based on the review of seven systematic review(s)/meta-analysis(es).
 [1-7]

-• Solriamfetol demonstrates significant effectiveness in reducing excessive daytime sleepiness (EDS) in patients with narcolepsy, showing improvements in the Epworth Sleepiness Scale (ESS) score with a mean difference (MD) of -2.88 (95% CI: -4.89 to -0.88) compared to pitolisant, and an MD of -2.56 (95% CI: -4.62 to -0.51) compared to sodium oxybate.
+• Solriamfetol demonstrates significant effectiveness in reducing excessive daytime sleepiness (EDS) in patients with narcolepsy, showing improvements in the Epworth Sleepiness Scale (ESS) score with a mean difference (MD) of -2.88 (95% confidence interval (CI): -4.89 to -0.88) compared to pitolisant, and an MD of -2.56 (95% CI: -4.62 to -0.51) compared to sodium oxybate.
 Similar improvements were observed in obstructive sleep apnea (OSA) patients, highlighting solriamfetol's efficacy across both conditions.

 • In individuals with narcolepsy, solriamfetol was effective regardless of cataplexy status, while pharmacotherapy for OSA consistently improved ESS and Maintenance of Wakefulness Test (MWT) scores, indicating its relevance for various patient populations experiencing EDS.

-• The safety profile of solriamfetol shows a higher incidence of adverse events, particularly in the narcolepsy population (Risk Ratio [RR] = 1.42, 95% CI: 1.24 to 1.64, P < 0.00001), necessitating careful consideration of individual patient factors when selecting treatment options.
+• The safety profile of solriamfetol shows a higher incidence of adverse events, particularly in the narcolepsy population (risk ratio (RR) = 1.42, 95% CI: 1.24 to 1.64, P < 0.00001), necessitating careful consideration of individual patient factors when selecting treatment options.

 Product Monograph / Prescribing Information